avncharlie/PeAR/README.md

 ## Run through Docker
 Make sure docker is installed and you can run it, then use `./PeAR.sh`.
 The shell script uses wrappers for `ddisasm` and `gtirb-pprinter` that passthrough to docker.
+To use the wrappers yourself, run `source ./enable_wrappers.sh`.
+Then run `deactivate_wrappers` to remove them.

 ## Run tests
-To start tests, run: `pytest .\pear\ -v -rA -s --ir-cache IR_CACHE --vcvarsall-loc VCVARSALL_LOC --winafl32-afl-fuzz-loc AFL32_LOC --winafl64-afl-fuzz-loc AFL64_LOC`
+To start tests, run: `pytest .\pear\ -v -rA -s --ir-cache IR_CACHE --vcvarsall-loc VCVARSALL_LOC --winafl32-afl-fuzz-loc AFL32_LOC --winafl64-afl-fuzz-loc AFL64_LOC`.

-For linux, use `pytest.sh` to use wrappers.
+For linux, use `pytest.sh` (which sets up docker wrappers for GTIRB tools).

+The `==ir-cache` argument is optional but recommended to speed up the tests.
+Provide it an empty directory (which it will store cached IR files generated during the test run).

 Running tests requires:
 1. The location of your `vcvarsall.bat`.
 This is used to run the MSVC